kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

   - Merge content to the `docs` folder in the `kyma` repository and to the `community` repository.

   - Create a release in the `kyma` repository.
-This triggers the full website rebuild and adds a new release switcher in the **Docs** view.
+This triggers the full website rebuild and adds a new release switcher to the **Docs** view.

   ![Release switcher](./release-switcher.png)